-- It is irrelevant whether the acquisition success rate is 100% or less – what counts is how many project months you generate per month of business acquisition.
-In reality this figure will not be constant, but experience shows that it doesn’t fluctuate wildly either.
+It is irrelevant whether the acquisition success rate is 100% or less – what counts is how many project months you generate per month of business acquisition.
+In reality, this figure will not be constant, but experience shows that it does not fluctuate wildly either.
 It will also depend on the kind of services you offer and you may have to work with different figures for different services.

 The curve below shows what happens to the headcount and to the project backlog if we decide to hire somebody in month 1.

-Don’t forget it takes 3 months before a new hire finally comes on board, so she doesn’t arrive until month 5, and then another 6 months before the new business developer acquires her first project, hence the project backlog doesn’t start building up until the beginning of month 12.
-I’ve tabulated the data in the spreadsheet below.
+Do not forget it takes 3 months before a new hire finally comes on board, so she does not arrive until month 5, and then another 6 months before the new business developer acquires her first project, hence the project backlog does not start building up until the beginning of month 12.
+I have tabulated the data in the spreadsheet below.

-Don’t forget that each project acquired feeds 8 project delivery staff – so we need to ensure that 8 project delivery persons is on board by week 39, so we need to hire those people in week 26 and adjust the staff allocation to 4100/209 in week 39.
+Do not forget that each project acquired feeds 8 project delivery staff – so we need to ensure that 8 project delivery persons are on board by week 39, so we need to hire those people in week 26 and adjust the staff allocation to 4100/209 in week 39.

 What about the project backlog?
 We now have 41 business developers that generate 41*16/4=164 months of projects per month.
 As we have 168 project delivery staff, this means that our backlog will decrease by 4 weeks per month and this will continue until the backlog reaches a level of 164 months.
 The only way to avoid this is either to hire 2 business developers (matching the 1:4 ratio or to hire just 4 project developers, in which case we would have to stretch the delivery of one of the projects from two months to four months.

-Now what about our finances?
+Now, what about our finances?
 Well in the short run, because we make more revenue with more people in the 9 person scenario, our revenue increases.
 Our cash level decreases slightly at first and ends up being slightly above the amount we had in the base case.
-But we’re still way of our target of EUR 26 Mio.
+But we are still away from our target of EUR 26 million.

-So how many people do we need to employ in order to generate excess cash of 30 Mio.?
-Well given the figures we worked out above we know that this means we need to make an extra EUR 6.53 Mio compared to the base case (30 Mio – 23.46 Mio).
+So how many people do we need to employ in order to generate excess cash of 30 million?
+Well given the figures we worked out above we know that this means we need to make an extra EUR 6,53 million compared to the base case (30 million – 23.46 million).

 Which costs do we need to account for?

-newBusinessDevelopmentStaff amount of business developers straight away, they will arrive in month 5.
+newBusinessDevelopmentStaff straight away, they will arrive in month 5.
 So we will have to carry the business developer cost for 24-4=20 months.

 We also need to remember that our new project development staff will arrive in month 11 – so we will need to carry 24-10=14 weeks of their staff cost.